Relentless Advocacy in Pursuit of Your Legal Goals

 Mediation in Divorce & Family Law Disputes

-Disagreements are common between parties involved in divorce and its attendant
+Disagreements are common between parties involved in divorce and its attendant issues, such as:

 - Child custody and visitation

 - The division of marital property and debt